ccollins-21/osTicket-Creating-and-Working-Tickets/README.md

  ### [YouTube Demonstration](https://youtu.be/aYji5ssTIKU)

 <h2>Description</h2>
-In this project I go through the life cycle of a ticket from creation, to resolution.
+In this last section of the osTicket project, I go through the life cycle of a ticket from creation, to resolution.
 I make changes to the tickets when necessary like assigning the tickets, changing the SLA (Service Level Agreement), and commenting to create a thread of clear communication.
 <br/>
 <br/>